A number of connective tissue diseases cause inflammation of the uveal tract.

 Typical findings include severe anterior uveitis with hypopyon, retinal vasculitis, and optic disk inflammation.
 The clinical course is usually severe with multiple recurrences.

 Diagnosis requires the presence of associated systemic manifestations, such as oral aphthous or genital ulcers; dermatitis, including erythema nodosum; thrombophlebitis; or epididymitis.
 Oral aphthae may be biopsied to show an occlusive vasculitis.
-There are no laboratory tests for Behçet syndrome.
+There are no laboratory tests for Behçet disease.

 Treatment with local and systemic corticosteroids and a cycloplegic-mydriatic drug may alleviate acute exacerbations, but most patients eventually require systemic corticosteroids and a noncorticosteroid immunosuppressive drug (eg, cyclosporine, chlorambucil) to control the inflammation and avoid the serious complications of long-term corticosteroid treatment.
 Biologic agents such as interferons and tumor necrosis factor inhibitors have been effective in selected patients unresponsive to other therapies.